 Ingredients/Tools:

-Sponge cake, fondant icing, buttercream icing, yellow food coloring, blue edible pen, edible paper, 100 and 1000’s and piping bag.
+Sponge cake, fondant icing, butter cream icing, yellow food coloring, blue edible pen, edible paper, 100 and 1000’s and piping bag.

 Method: